-The opera will feature Yuriko Nonaka, Devon Russo, Joyll Smith Lamphere, and Norma Caiazza (singers) and Manabu Takasawa (piano), Jane Murray (oboe), and Consuelo Sherba (viola), all professional musicians from Rhode Island and Massachusetts.
-Shadow artwork will be projected during scene transitions.
+In Our Own Voices will feature Yuriko Nonaka, Devon Russo, Joyll Smith Lamphere, and Norma Caiazza (singers) and Manabu Takasawa (piano), Jane Murray (oboe), and Consuelo Sherba (viola), all professional musicians from Rhode Island, except Yuriko Nonaka (Massachusetts).

-The production of In Our Own Voices was made possible thanks to the generosity of the Music Department at the University of Rhode Island, the Westerly Credit Union, the Westerly Library, and the Cercle Bernard Lazare of Grenoble.
+The production of In Our Own Voices is made possible thanks to the generosity of the Music Department at the University of Rhode Island, the Westerly Credit Union, the Westerly Library, and the Cercle Bernard Lazare of Grenoble.
 Incidentally, November is Adoption Awareness Month.

 Duration: 60 minutes